linhuixiao/linhuixiao.github.io/_pages/about.md

 Selected Awards & Honors
 ======
+* 2025 Outstanding Ph.D.
+Graduate of Beijing
+* 2025 Outstanding Ph.D.
+Graduate of Pengcheng Laboratory
+* 2025 Outstanding Ph.D.
+Graduate of the University of Chinese Academy of Sciences
 * 2024 Shenzhen Pengcheng Science and Education Foundation "Director's Scholarship" award (Top 2%, the highest honor for the doctoral students in PCL)
 * 2024 First Prize of the Pandeng Scholarship, UCAS
 * 2023 Shenzhen Pengcheng Science and Education Foundation "Talent Development Scholarship" award (Top 5%)